realjs/algorithms.js/Contributing.md

 # How to become a contributor

+- Always search for a related issue before starting a new issue.
+- Always choose a concise, helpful issue name.
+- Always stay on-topic.
+If you've got a new bug report or feature request, put it in its own issue.
+- Always be polite to other people.
+- Never post private information, such as torrent or tracker names, IP addresses, etc.

+Issues that break the rules may be deleted and locked without warning.

 ## Contributor License Agreements

 We'd love to accept your patches!
 Before we can take them, we have to jump a couple of legal hurdles.

-Please ensure that your contributions are licenced under an MIT Public Licence or have a licence that is compartible with the MIT Public Licence.
+Please ensure that your contributions are licenced under an MIT Licence or have a licence that is compartible with the MIT Licence.

 ## How to prepare

 * You need a [GitHub account](https://github.com/signup/free)
-* Submit an [issue ticket](https://github.com/anselmh/CONTRIBUTING.md/issues) for your issue if there is no one yet.
+* Submit an [issue ticket](https://github.com/realjs/algorithms.js/issues) for your issue if there is no one yet.
     * Describe the issue and include steps to reproduce if it's a bug.
     * Ensure to mention the earliest version that you know is affected.
 * If you are able and want to fix this, fork the repository on GitHub

 ## Make Changes